-Staff were aware of the types and indicators of abuse and the actions to be taken in the event of a safeguarding issue being identified, including who the nominated safeguarding champions were.
-The Carleton Dental Practice has identified two safeguarding champions.
+Staff were aware of the types and indicators of abuse and the actions to be taken in the event of a safeguarding issue being identified, including who the nominated safeguarding lead was.

 Review of records demonstrated that all staff had received training in safeguarding children and adults as outlined in the Minimum Standards for Dental Care and Treatment 2011.
-It was confirmed that the safeguarding champions had completed formal training in safeguarding adults in keeping with the Northern Ireland Adult Safeguarding Partnership (NIASP) training strategy (revised 2016).
+It was confirmed that the safeguarding lead will complete formal training in February 2018 in safeguarding adults in keeping with the Northern Ireland Adult Safeguarding Partnership (NIASP) training strategy (revised 2016).

 Policies and procedures were in place for the safeguarding and protection of adults and children at risk of harm.
 The policies included the types and indicators of abuse and distinct referral pathways in the event of a safeguarding issue arising with an adult or child.
+However the policies were not fully in line with 'Co-operating to safeguard children and young people in Northern Ireland' (March 2016) and the regional guidance document entitled 'Adult Safeguarding Prevention and Protection in Partnership' (July 2015).
+Following the inspection a policy template was forwarded to Ms Kelly, who confirmed by email on 5 December 2017 that polices had been updated.
 The relevant contact details for onward referral to the local Health and Social Care Trust should a safeguarding issue arise were included.